babyccino/Ginterest/README.md

-Just a small MEAN stack pintrest clone with twitter OAuth, using Express and Passport in the backend.
-Front end is not even slightly done yet, back end has most of its functionality working though.
+A simple MEAN stack Pinterest clone with Twitter OAuth and Passport for authentication.